jkomoros/boardgame/TUTORIAL.md

 ```

-Implementing these two methods is sufficient for DefaultGameDelegate's default CheckGameFinished to do the right thing.
+Implementing these two methods is sufficient for base.GameDelegate's default CheckGameFinished to do the right thing.

 After `CheckGameFinished` returns true, the game is over and no more moves may be applied.

 Another method is `CurrentPlayerIndex`.
 This method should inspect the provided state and return the `PlayerIndex` corresponding to the current player.
 If any player may make a move, you should return `AdminPlayerIndex`, and if no player may make a move, you should return `ObserverPlayerIndex`.
 This method is consulted for various convenience methods elsewhere.
 The reason it can't be done fully automatically is because different games might store this value in a differently-named field, have non obvious rules for when it changes (for example, return the value in this field in the first phase of the game, but a value in another field in the second phase of the game), or not have a notion of current player at all.

 The convention is simply to store this value in a property on your gameState called `CurrentPlayer`.
-If you do that, DefaultGameDelegate's `CurrentPlayerIndex` will just return that.
+If you do that, base.GameDelegate's `CurrentPlayerIndex` will just return that.

 There are also four methods that start with `Configure`, which are called to set up which decks to use, which enums, and other state.
 Those are covered later in the guide.

 GameDelegate has a number of other methods that are consulted at various key points and drive certain behaviors.
 Each is documented to describe what they do.
-In a number of cases the default implementations in `DefaultGameDelegate` do complex behaviors that are almost always the correct thing, but can theoretically be overriden if necessary. `SanitizationPolicy` is a great example.
-We'll get to what it does in just a little bit, but although the method is quite generic, `DefaultGameDelegate`'s implementation encodes the formal convention of using struct-based tags to configure its behavior.
+In a number of cases the default implementations in `base.GameDelegate` do complex behaviors that are almost always the correct thing, but can theoretically be overriden if necessary. `SanitizationPolicy` is a great example.
+We'll get to what it does in just a little bit, but although the method is quite generic, `base.GameDelegate`'s implementation encodes the formal convention of using struct-based tags to configure its behavior.

 #### Set Up